Allied-occupied Austria: French, British, and American troops

 American troops, including the 11th Armored Division, crossed the Austrian border on 26 April, followed by French and British troops on 29 April and on 8 May, respectively.
 Until the end of July 1945 none of the Western allies had first-hand intelligence from Eastern Austria (likewise, Renner's cabinet knew practically nothing about conditions in the West).

 The first Americans arrived in Vienna in the end of July 1945, when the Soviets were pressing Renner to surrender Austrian oil fields.
 Americans objected and blocked the deal but ultimately the Soviets assumed control over Austrian oil in their zone.
 The British arrived in September.

+At the end of the war, the British Eighth Army moved into Austria and became part of the occupation force.
+On 29 July 1945, the army was disbanded and its forces were used to form the command British Troops Austria.
+The new command maintained the gold crusader cross insignia of the Eighth Army.

 The Allied Council of four military governors convened for its first meeting in Vienna on 12 September 1945.
 It refused to recognize Renner's claim of a national government but did not prevent him from extending influence into the Western zones.
 Renner appointed vocal anti-communist Karl Gruber as Foreign Minister and tried to reduce Communist influence.
 On 20 October 1945, Renner's reformed cabinet was recognized by the Western allies and received a go-ahead for the first legislative election.